tsudalab/Monomerizer/README.md

 # Monomerizer

-Monomerizer (or SMILES2Seq, SMILES2FASTA) #SMILES2FASTAconverts peptides and peptidomimetics, represented as SMILES (chemical formulae), into sequences of amino acids and terminal modifications.
+Monomerizer (or SMILES2Seq, #SMILES2FASTA) converts peptides and peptidomimetics, represented as SMILES (chemical formulae), into sequences of amino acids and terminal modifications.

 For more information, visit:  [Monomerizer Documentation](https://...)
 To use the output data to finetune our foundation language model for peptidomimetics, visit: [GPepT](https://huggingface.co/Playingyoyo/GPepT)